alliedmodders-meson/wrapdb/README.md

 # WrapDB

-This is the unofficial Meson WrapDB, which provides access to projects related to [AlliedModders](https://github.com/alliedmodders) developments.\
+This is the unofficial Meson WrapDB, which provides access to projects related to [AlliedModders LLC](https://github.com/alliedmodders) developments.\
 All available packages can be found on [this page](https://alliedmodders-meson.github.io/wrapdb).

 ## How to contribute